 Episode 104

-104 Physician Leadership magic ratio to maximize trust, engagement and performance on your teams
+104 Physician Leadership - the magic ratio you need to maximize trust, engagement and performance on your teams

 Is trust the missing ingredient in your physician leadership toolkit?
-Discover the simple 5:1 formula that can supercharge your team's engagement.
 Trust is the foundation of any successful team and healthy workplace culture.
 But how do you actively build it as a physician leader?
+Discover the simple formula that can supercharge your team's engagement.

 In this episode, we explore how regular, positive interactions with your team and boss can strengthen trust, improve team performance, and transform your leadership.